President’s Report to Members - March 2019

 THOUGHT LEADERSHIP COMMITTEE

-I would like to thank all my colleagues on Council for their hard work and time freely given on behalf of our membership and in particular to my Vice Presidents Edith Shih (HK/China) and Peter Turnbull (Australia), to Jill Parratt (Southern Africa) and Frank Bush (Chair of PSC) who serve on our Executive Committee.
-We are also appreciative of all those members who serve on Divisional Councils or sit on branch committees throughout the world.
-We are also grateful to the Director General, Tim Sheehy, for his expertise and hard work and to all of the staff in our nine Divisions who have worked so closely with their members to generate support for these recent new initiatives.
+I would like to thank all my colleagues on the international Council for their hard work and time freely given for the benefit of our membership and in particular to my Vice Presidents Peter Turnbull (Australia) and Jill Parratt (Southern Africa), as well as David Venus (Immediate Past-President), Frank Bush (Chair of PSC) and John Heaton (UKRIAT) who serve on our Executive Committee.
+We are also appreciative of all those members who serve on divisional councils or sit on branch committees throughout the world.
+We are grateful to the Director General, Tim Sheehy, as well as our Institute Secretary Simon Osborne and to all of the staff in our nine divisions who have worked so closely with their members to generate support for these recent new initiatives.
+The March 2019 Council meeting was also the final face-to-face meeting for Simon Osborne who has been the Chief Executive of the UKRIAT division as well as the Institute Secretary for the past eight years.
+Simon has been a steady hand during a period that has been both challenging, extremely busy but also rewarding and his counsel has been wise and appreciated.
+We are all grateful for his significant contribution.

 President’s Report to Members